Tuesday, March 9, 2021 · 16 min read

 Companies that are producing motor e-vehicles with advanced driver assistance systems (ADAS) and autonomous vehicles (AVs) need to perform certain tests like:

 Adaptive cruise control (ACC)

 Forward collision warning (FCW) to alert the driver

 Lane departure warning system

 Lane assist system

 To perform such tests a car manufacturer requires high accuracy and quick response validated equipment to assure that safety systems are working properly, in general, and in critical situations as well.

 In such cases, lidar (Light Detection and Ranging) systems are used to detect objects and map their distances.
-Lidars can calculate these distances in real-time.
-They are doing that by discharging laser light, measuring how long it takes the light to hit an object or surface and reflect back to the sensor.
+Lidars can calculate these distances in real time.
+They are doing that by discharging laser light, measuring how long it takes the light to hit an object or surface and reflecting back to the sensor.
 After that, they make 3D representations of the objects.